A warning claims that expired cake mix or pancake mix can be lethal. Is this true or false?

 The warning is possible, but it is mostly an exaggeration of two isolated events.

-First, let’s take a look at the warning as circulating in 2013.
+First, let’s take a look at the warning as it has circulated for the past few years.

 Cake Mix Warning (not a joke)Warning re: cake mixes – who knew?I always thought that “old” mixes that were past their expiration date would just not rise/bake correctly.
 This is scary!Somebody wrote: ‘Before my surgery I bought quite a few Duncan Hines cakes mixes that were on sale.
 A couple of months ago I decided to use one, I checked the e expiration date and found it past, all the boxes were past the expiration date.I phoned Duncan Hinds to ask if the one that was only two months passed if it was OK.
 She told me in no uncertain words to throw them all out, she even said to open the boxes and throw the mix in the garbage, just in case someone picked it up and used it.